dart-archive/www.dartlang.org/src/site/articles/dart-web-components/tools.markdown

 }
 {% endhighlight %}

 This script will invoke `dwc` on `web/app.html` every time the Dart Editor detects that you changed a file in your project.
-When you want to launch your app, you can find the generated file under `web/out/app.html` in your editor, and request the editor to launch it in Dartium.
+When you want to launch your app, you can directly launch the input HTML file `web/app.html` and the editor will automatically redirect to run the generated file.
+You can also find the generated file under `web/out/app.html`, and request the editor to launch it directly.

 ## Dartium on-demand compilation